Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

   55--57   Humanoids, reptilian
   -------- ---------------------- --------- ---------------------

+### Everdancing
-**Everdancing:** An everdancing weapon is much like a dancing weapon, though it can be loosed with a free action and will fight as long as desired.
+An everdancing weapon is much like a dancing weapon, though it can be loosed with a free action and will fight as long as desired.
 It can move up to 60 feet away from its owner.
 Its owner can instruct it to move to a different target as a move-equivalent action.